drips-network/docs/README.md

 # Welcome to Drips Docs 👋

-This is the repository for the Drips documentation site [docs.drips.network][wi]. drips-docs accepts contributions via Radicle patches and GitHub pull requests.
+This is the repository for the Drips documentation site [docs.drips.network][wi].
+This repository accepts contributions via Radicle patches and GitHub pull requests.
 This document outlines some contributing guidelines, contact points, and other resources to make it easier to contribute to drips-docs.